Tensor Renormalization Group Meets Computer Assistance: Conclusions

 We have introduced a new tensor RG map, but most importantly a new framework to do controlled renormalization group using tensor networks.
 The main characteristic of our RG map is that it comes equipped with a bounding box and a computable "master function" which shows how this bounding box varies from one RG step to the next.
 The RG flow happens in an infinite-dimensional space of tensors, but thanks to the bounding box we can control the RG flow via a finite calculation.
 Finding such a computer-assisted RG framework for lattice models has always been a dream, but it is perhaps for the first time that it is realized.
 This should allow myriad applications, once some generalizations described below are implemented.

-In this paper we considered the simplest concrete application of this framework: proving that a lattice model is in the high-T phase.
+In this paper we considered the two simplest concrete applications of this framework: proving that a lattice model is in the high-T phase and computing the model's free energy within the proven high-T domain.
 Of course there exist other means to do this.
 Perhaps the most standard tool is the cluster expansion, a.k.a.~the polymer expansion \cite{friedli_velenik_2017}.
 Other methods include \cite{DobrushinShlosman1985,Dobrushin1985,DobrushinShlosman1987} and \cite{Kennedy1990}.
-We are certain that our method, once it is further developed, has the potential to achieve larger domain of applicability than previous techniques.
-For now we were content to show that in its simplest form presented here it goes somewhat further than simple applications of the cluster expansion.
+In this work we saw that in its simplest form presented here, our method goes somewhat further than simple applications of the cluster expansion for general models, while for specific models like the Ising model the optimized cluster expansion performs somewhat better.